influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/data_exploration.md

 <br>
 <br>
-# Data Types and Cast Operations in Queries
+# Data Types and Cast Operations

 The [`SELECT` clause](#the-basic-select-statement) supports specifying a [field's](/influxdb/v1.2/concepts/glossary/#field) type and basic cast operations with the `::` syntax.